NOTICE REGARDING THE VANDERBILT UNIVERSITY MEDICAL CENTER WELLNESS PROGRAM

 Health Plus uses anonymous group data to plan and prioritize programs and services to meet the health needs of the Vanderbilt University Medical Center's employee population, therefore helping to develop a culture of wellness.
 All analysis, including program and cost-effectiveness evaluation, will be done using aggregate data (your data combined with those of other participants which does not personally identify you or other individuals).

-The primary purpose of the Health Assessment and the Go for the Gold Program is to help individuals identify health risks and learn how to maintain or improve health.
+The primary purpose of the Health Risk Assessment and the Go for the Gold Program is to help individuals identify health risks and learn how to maintain or improve health.
 Health Plus will provide information on available resources and other benefits to those with health risks.

 In addition, a list of participant names of Vanderbilt employees successfully completing Start!
 Physical Activity Program challenges will be used to distribute prizes.

 Use of Information from the Go for the Gold Program by the Vanderbilt Health Plan: